isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/Book List.md

 variant: markdown
 description: ""
 ---
-You can obtain the book list on our school website at https://www.acsbr.moe.edu.sg/parents/booklist/.
+Click [here](https://www.acsbr.moe.edu.sg/parents/booklist/) to obtain the Book List.

-You are encouraged to purchase your textbooks via the Pacific Bookstores online platform at https://www.pacificbookstores.com.
+You are encouraged to purchase your textbooks via the Pacific Bookstores online platform [online platform](https://www.pacificbookstores.com).
 You may choose between Home Delivery and Self-Collection at the School Bookshop.